tim-one/tim-one.github.io/psf/drift.md

 > Python then that might be enough to warrant the Conduct WG saying something to the PSF board (and this probably
 > applies more to Fellows than general members), but I haven't seen that happen.

-Like bureacracies everywhere, they don't actually recognize limits on the power they "should" have to control.
+Like bureaucracies everywhere, they don't actually recognize limits on the power they "should" have to control.

 #### Drift to indulge personal pecadillos

-This can also be seen as how well-intenioned overreach can backfire, causing more pain than it could spare.
+This can also be seen as how well-intentioned overreach can backfire, causing more pain than it could spare.

 I've mentioned briefly on d.p.o. that a woman contacted me (in December of 2224) to relate her tale of d.p.o. moderation pain.
 I say "a woman" because that was a demographic marker for people the CoC especially intended to make welcome.
 Otherwise I wouldn't care.

-She doesn't post broadly, but appears to be highly repsected for careful, informed posts (she has a doctorate in her field, and obviously puts real thought into her posts).
+She doesn't post broadly, but appears to be highly respected for careful, informed posts (she has a doctorate in her field, and obviously puts real thought into her posts).

 I have her permission to use her name (she's brave too!), and screenshots of all the mod interactions she had, but I don't think those necessary to make the point.
 I don't care about "assigning blame".
-I care about toxic _prcesses_.
+I care about toxic _processes_.

 She posted a message containing

 > I can't make sense of "keep it mostly the same but harm user experience".

 Looks ordinary to me.
-But a mod insisted that the word "harm" was "unnecessarilly negative", and wouldn't budge.
+But a mod insisted that the word "harm" was "unnecessarily negative", and wouldn't budge.
 Seems at the very worst a micro-aggression, but I can't stretch it even that far.
 It's common wording in the computer world to invoke an image of harm.
 Start with Dijkstra's famous "Go To Statement Considered Harmful".
 What - well - harm did the mod imagine her word might cause?